-This is a 24-page unit from the Australian Curriculum Geography series that covers:
+This is a 24-page digital unit from the Australian Curriculum Geography series that covers:

 The ways that space within places, such as classroom or backyard, can be rearranged to suit different activities or purposes (ACHGK008)